YuqiGuo105/moment-sharing/README.md

 # Moment Sharing

 This project contains a Spring Boot backend and a React frontend.
+It now uses Firebase for data storage instead of Supabase.

 ## Running the backend